-Title: Roy and Marie Scola Endowed Chair in Psychiatry; Associate Chair of Clinical and Translational Research; Professor, Department of Psychiatry, Neurology, and Epidemiology and Biostatistics; Chief of Geriatric Psychiatry and Director of the Memory Disorders Clinic at the San Francisco VA Medical Center
+Title: Roy and Marie Scola Endowed Chair in Psychiatry; Vice Chair of Clinical and Translational Research; Professor, Department of Psychiatry, Neurology, and Epidemiology; Chief of Geriatric Psychiatry and Director of the Memory Disorders Clinic at the San Francisco VA Medical Center

 Memory disorders, geriatric neuropsychiatry

 Memory disorders, geriatric neuropsychiatry, clinical research methodology and epidemiology

 Dr. Yaffe’s research focuses on the epidemiology of cognitive aging, particularly on evaluating risk factors and biomarkers for cognitive impairment that may lead to strategies to prevent cognitive decline and optimize cognitive aging.
 Emphasis is placed on identifying risk factors that are potentially modifiable such as health and lifestyle related mechanisms.
 Her research also aims to determine and examine biomarkers associated with risk of cognitive impairment and dementia in order to help better identify those at risk as well as to increase our understanding of the mechanisms that may contribute or lead to cognitive decline and impairment.